redbubble/devon/README.md

 Each application can specify custom modes, to enable or disable specific functions.
 For example, an application with both a synchronous frontend and an async backend worker might have the worker disabled by default, and use a custom mode to enable it, or to run it in isolation.

+## Influencing ideas

+### Apps should document how to run them in dev

+This is an extension of the idea behind the `dev/up.sh` convention we've had for a long time now.
+Devon attempts to put a common interface on starting apps, so that if I'm hacking on an app for the first time, I don't have to worry about how to start it.

+### Apps should document their dependencies on other apps

+Just as we document our build-time dependencies with tools like `bundler` or `npm`, we should document our runtime dependencies.
+These are just as important when it comes to running the application.

+### The best documentation can be used for automation, too!

+Documentation can give us certainty.
+Once we have certainty (and consistent formatting), we can automate.

+### Convention over (but not instead of!) configuration

+Devon's conventions currently take the form of _stated assumptions_, as documented below.
+The aim is to gradually introduce some flexibility around those assumptions (e.g. by making them configurable), but keep defaults that make sense, so you don't have to configure *every little thing* in order to get started.

 ## Important assumptions

 ### All app repos live in ~/src